AgileVentures/WebsiteOne/README-draft.md

   * We try to work from user stories in regular sprints, offer daily standups, and get regular feedback from end users.
 We try to reflect regularly on our process and experiment with incremental changes to how we get things done.
 * Behaviour Driven Development (BDD)
   - We use Cucumber and RSpec testing tools that describe the behaviours of the system and its units
-  - We try to work outside in, starting with acceptance tests, dropping to unit tests and then writing application code
+  - We try to work outside in, starting with acceptance tests, dropping to integration tests, then unit tests and then writing application code
   - We do spike application code occasionally to work out what's going on, but then either throw away the spike, or make sure all our tests break before wrapping the application code in tests (by strategically or globally breaking things)
   - Where possible we go for declarative over imperative scenarios in our acceptance tests, trying to boil down the high level features to be easily comprehensible in terms of user intention
 * Domain Driven Design (DDD)